-Understand Hurricane Categories to Prepare Your Business for Damage
+Understand Hurricane Categories to Shore up Your Business

-Understanding the different hurricane categories and what they mean can help you prepare your business for hurricanes of any size.
+Understanding the five hurricane categories and their impacts can help you prepare your business for storms of any size.

-The first line of defense in protecting your people and assets is a preparedness plan that takes into account the five tiers of tropical cyclones and hurricane strength.
+The first line of defense in protecting your people and assets is a preparedness plan that considers the five tiers of tropical cyclones and hurricane strength.
 But first, a quick history lesson:

 In the 1970s, Miami engineer Herbert Saffir teamed up with Robert Simpson, the director of the National Hurricane Center (NHC).
-Their mission: develop a simple scale to measure hurricane intensity and the potential damage storms of varying strength could cause to residential and business structures.
+Their mission is to develop a simple scale to measure hurricane intensity and the potential damage storms of varying strength could cause to residential and business structures.

 Categories of Hurricanes Chart